 The outcome of an administrative hearing depends on your driving history in Excelsior Springs and across Missouri:

-- First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Excelsior Springs after 30 days.
+- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Excelsior Springs after 30 days.

-- Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Excelsior Springs, MO DWI/DUI was within the last 5 years.
+- Second DWI/DUI Offense: Leads to a 1-year revocation period in Excelsior Springs, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 With such a low standard of proof—essentially the prosecution must show that there is a greater than 50 percent chance that you were intoxicated while operating a motor vehicle— trying to handle this hearing alone is a risk.
 These penalties can impact your employment, daily responsibilities in Excelsior Springs, MO, and freedom to drive.

-If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Excelsior Springs, MO.
-To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
-After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:
+If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Excelsior Springs, MO.
+You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
+If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:

 - Employment, business, or occupation-related travel